hoquesumya/StudyLink/README.md

 # Welcome to StudyLink app
 StudyLink is an app designed to help students easily make study buddies with peers from their university classes.
-By offering a way to find fellow classmates and reach out, StudyLink reduces the anxiety of asking for help in large lectures and creates a more personal and approachable environment for students who want to practice, collaborate, or seek help in their courses.
+By offering a way to find classmates and reach out, StudyLink reduces the anxiety of asking for help in large lectures and creates a more personal and approachable environment for students who want to practice, collaborate, or seek help in their courses.
 Using the Canvas API, StudyLink automates the process of pulling student enrollment data and course information, making it effortless for students to discover peers in their classes for collaboration and study sessions.
 Some examples of the tasks StudyLink addresses are:
 - Automatically listing all of the courses in which a student is enrolled
 - After selecting a class, students can see a list of classmates who are also using the app.